 The Idea ...

-The HarshlandsMUD is, above all else, a role-playing game.
+The HarshlandsMUD is, above all else, a role-playing game world.
 The game should be viewed in most ways as a traditional sit-down, pencil and paper, role-playing game, and not as a video game where the object is to tally the most kills.
-Some of the links below are good information about the world your character will be in.

-Multi User Dungeon/Domain.
+What is a MUD you ask?
+MUD stands for Multi User Dungeon/Domain.
 It is a text based world that allows you to interact with others and move around in a world that is richly detailed in description and characters to meet.
-People play these games by Telneting or using a MUD program to access the server that the text world is saved on.
+People play these games by Telneting or using a MUD program to access the server that the text world is run upon.
 You can do anything in this text environment that you could do in any video role-playing game and usually much more.
 You can become better at your chosen trade, buy/sell, travel, fight, get a job and the scope is pretty much endless.

 We, the staff of the Harshlands, should be viewed in the same way as one would view the game master of any role-playing game (RPG).
 We create the world and the things in it, design plot-lines and quests, and, on occasion, play the parts of the various NPCs spread around the world.
 In essence, game mastering by committee.
 The code, while it fills some roles that a game master would, should be viewed more as a combination of the game rules and the dice in a role-playing game.